opds-community/drafts/opds-1.2.md

 - To create a browsable hierarchy of other OPDS Catalog Feed Documents and other Resources.
 These OPDS Catalog Feed Documents are referred to as Navigation Feeds.
 - To collect a set of OPDS Catalog Entries.
 These OPDS Catalog Feed Documents are referred to as Acquisition Feeds.

-While Navigation Feeds do provide a suggested hierarchy from the OPDS Catalog publisher, OPDS Catalog Feed Documents <em class="rfc">may</em> contain other relations that allow for other methods of consumption and display.
-See the Section OPDS Catalog Relations for more detail.
+While Navigation Feeds do provide a suggested hierarchy from the OPDS Catalog publisher, OPDS Catalog Feed Documents <em class="rfc">may</em> contain [other relations](#6-additional-link-relations) that allow for other methods of consumption and display.

 Every OPDS Catalog Feed Document <em class="rfc">must</em> either be an Acquisition Feed or a Navigation Feed.
 An Acquisition Feed can be identified by the presence of Acquisition Links in each Atom Entry.